peter-mouland/web-caddy/docs/BUILD.md

 `caddy build scripts`

-By default we assume the javascript is written in CommonJS, so we [browserify](https://www.npmjs.com/package/browserify), you could however choose to use [requirejs](http://requirejs.org/) if you wish.
+By default javascript is compiled using [browserify](https://www.npmjs.com/package/browserify), you could however choose to use [requirejs](http://requirejs.org/).
 Just update `build.scripts` within [caddy.config.js](boilerplate/caddy.config.js)

-This will create a compiled file for each `.js` file found in the `paths.source` (or `paths.source/*`).
+This will create a compiled file for each `.js` file found in the `buildPaths` source root directories and save them into the corresponding `targets` directories.

-Using [uglify-js](https://www.npmjs.com/package/uglify-js), this will also create `.min.js` files.
+Adding `minify:true` with using [uglify-js](https://www.npmjs.com/package/uglify-js) to create `.min.js` files.
 To prevent minification use :

 `caddy build scripts -dev`

-These will be saved within the `paths.target` set within [caddy.config.js](boilerplate/caddy.config.js)

-The build can be configured more by adding a `browserify` or `requirejs` object to the [caddy.config.js](boilerplate/caddy.config.js).

 **Example 1 : browserify**